zeeshan0699/Clinical-Trial-Analysis/README.md

 - **Exploratory Data Analysis (EDA)**: Conducted a detailed analysis to identify patterns, outliers, and key trends.
 - **Dashboard Development in Power BI**: Designed and implemented an interactive dashboard with dynamic filtering and visualization features.

-This dashboard serves as a **decision-making tool for pharmaceutical companies, researchers, and policymakers**, enabling efficient analysis of industry trends.

 ## **Project Goals and Achievements**